Tumor Marker Tests

 Can tumor marker tests detect cancer early?

-Sometimes, but not always, as levels may not rise until cancer is advanced.
+Possibly, but not always, as some markers may not be elevated until cancer is advanced.

 How often are tumor marker tests performed?

-Varies depending on individual case and cancer type.
+Frequency varies depending on individual case and type of cancer being monitored.

 Can non-cancerous conditions affect tumor marker test results?

-Yes, some non-cancerous conditions can cause elevated levels.
+Yes, certain non-cancerous conditions can cause elevated levels of tumor markers.

 If you have any feedback, please get in touch.